 What are the requirements for a user to be able to use Health Passport?

-A facility needs a computer, preferably high speed internet connection, and authorization (username and password) to access Health Passport.
+A user needs a computer, preferably a high speed internet connection, and authorization (username and password) to access the Health Passport.
 Authorization is granted to participating providers.
-To gain authorization, simply go to www.superiorhealthplan.com (for physical health providers) or www.cenpatico.com (for behavioral health providers) and register to use the secure provider portal.
+To gain authorization, simply go to the Provider Portal at www.SuperiorHealthPlan.com and register to use the Health Passport.

 What web browser should be used?